 Determine your business goals and create social media marketing goals that are aligned with these.

-Increase Brand Awareness: Posting meaningful social media content not only improves your social media presence but also showcases your brand’s personality.
+Increase Brand Awareness: Posting meaningful social media content improves your social media presence and showcases your brand’s personality.

-Drive Website Traffic: Boost traffic to your website by sharing and distributing interesting and relevant content from your site to your social media platforms.
+Drive Website Traffic: Boost traffic to your website by sharing and distributing exciting and relevant content from your site to your social media platforms.

-Increase of Sales: Once brand awareness has been established, both your current and potential customers would most likely visit your social media accounts and invest in the offered products and services.
+Increase in Sales: Once brand awareness has been established, current and potential customers will most likely visit your social media accounts and invest in the offered products and services.

-Improve Return-on-Investments (ROI): Conduct a thorough audit of your social media channels to review your spendings and check if you received the projected ROI.
+Improve Return-on-Investments (ROI): Conduct a thorough audit of your social media channels to review your spending and check if you received the projected ROI.

 Set your marketing objectives.

 Goals are more achievable when there’s a set of parameters that define when and how these are achieved.